 The mineral eyeshadow is cleverly packaged like nail polish with a built-in applicator in the top, which contains the mess.
 We tried a pale gold which goes on nice and very subtly–in fact I’d use it myself.
 If you want more oomph, you can mix with water if you’re hoping for more vibrancy, though I’d do it with something other than the applicator to keep it from getting gloppy.
 And I appreciate the eco-friendly, recyclable FSC-certified packaging–a nice touch from a company that really seems to be committed to good eco-citzenship.
 The products are even made in the US.

 Be aware that all this goodness comes at a price; the shadows are about $8.99 a bottle, so it’s not exactly the cheap stuff.
 But it’s not the kids breaking open Mom’s Chanel stash either and I am exceedingly grateful for that.

-The lipsticks stay on well but wipe off easily (soap and water may help if you need it), and the Luna Star Pinki Naturali non-toxic nail polish for kids is terrific–I love that it’s water-based and totally non-toxic, and it simply peels off without the use of acetone or other removers.
+The lipsticks stay on well but wipe off easily (soap and water may help if you need it), and the Luna Star Pinki Naturali non-toxic nail polish for kids (here, the gift sets from Amazon) is terrific–I love that it’s water-based and totally non-toxic, and it simply peels off without the use of acetone or other removers.
 Which leads to fewer fights when it’s time to take it off.

 I will be totally honest, when my kids get some cheap play makeup or kid nail polish in a party goodie bag from some no-name manufacturer, my inclination is to sneak it into the garbage before they end up with rashes on their sensitive skin.
 So I’m hoping more parents discover Luna Star as a really appealing alternative.